Hiking the Kuliʻouʻou Ridge Trail on Oʻahu, Hawaiʻi

 Kuliʻouʻou Ridge Trailhead Parking

-By this, I mean that Kālaʻau Place has very limited space for both residents’ cars, as well as hikers all fighting for the same spots.
-Therefore, parking is one of the biggest reasons that I recommend starting early, especially on a weekend!
+That said, parking on Kālaʻau Place has very limited space for both residents’ cars, as well as hikers all fighting for the same spots.
+Therefore, parking is one of the biggest reasons that I recommend starting early—especially on weekends!

 Google Maps Directions: Kuliʻouʻou Ridge Trailhead